ben-mal/PowerShell-Docs.de-de/reference/7.1/Microsoft.PowerShell.Core/About/about_PowerShell_Config.md

 }
 ```

-<span data-ttu-id="1c817-156">Dieses Beispiel zeigt das Einbetten einer Umgebungsvariablen in eine psmodulepath-Konfiguration, die nur unter macOS und Linux funktioniert:</span><span class="sxs-lookup"><span data-stu-id="1c817-156">This example shows embedding an environment variable in a PSModulePath configuration that will only work on macOS and Linux:</span></span>
+<span data-ttu-id="ea83d-155">In diesem Beispiel wird gezeigt, wie eine Umgebungsvariable in einer `PSModulePath` Konfiguration eingebettet wird, die nur unter macOS und Linux funktioniert:</span><span class="sxs-lookup"><span data-stu-id="ea83d-155">This example shows embedding an environment variable in a `PSModulePath` configuration that will only work on macOS and Linux:</span></span>

 ```json
 {